 Ever wondered what basic income is all about?
 Ever wish you had others to speak to about it?
 Although discussions on basic income have existed for decades, the COVID-19 pandemic has pushed the conversation to the forefront of Canadian policy.
-Join OCIC’s Youth Policy-Makers Hub for a series of conversations and workshops featuring a range of voices on this issue, to co-imagine how it could be a pathway to achieving the Sustainable Development Goals (SDGs).
+Facilitated and organized by the Youth Policy-Makers at OCIC, the series of webinars, workshops, and resource-sharing activities helped participants understand the foundations of Basic Income and how it could be a pathway to achieving the Sustainable Development Goals (SDGs).

 Basic Income Resource List

 - Download the BI resource list (PDF)

 - Download the BI resource list (Accessible Word Document)